manovak24/mysterious_organisims/README.md

 ## Features
 List of features ready and TODOs for future development
 * Creates an objectc containing a random DNA strand
-* Factory function `pAequorFactory` returns object that contains two properties - Specimen Number and DNA strand
+* Factory function `pAequorFactory` returns P. aequor object that contains two properties - Specimen Number and DNA strand
-* `pAequorFactory.mutate()` simulates P. aequor's high rate of mutation by randomly selecting a base(index) in the object, changing the randomly selected base and returning a new objects's DNA.
+* `pAequorFactory.mutate()` simulates P. aequor's high rate of mutation by randomly selecting a base(index) in the object, changing the randomly selected base and returning a new objects's DNA
+* `pAequorFactory.compareDna()` compares DNA sequences of different P. aequors and returns a string stating the calculated percentage of DNA bases that are identical and at the same index
+* `pAequorFactory.willLikelySurvive()` returns `true` if P. aequors DNA contains at least 60& 'C' or 'G' bases
+* `pool` creates 30 instances of P. Aequor that will survive in the environment (when `pAequorFactory.willLikelySurvive()` return `true`)

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Create `.complementStrand()` method

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _finished_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+CodeCademy project

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@manovak24](https://github.com/manovak24) - feel free to contact me!